 A Turnaround Story: Southwest Health System

-When the Southwest Health System (SHS), in Cortez, Colorado, contacted Community Hospital Corporation (CHC) early in 2018, the hospital had violated various bond covenants associated with its $30 million expansion and renovation project.
+When Southwest Health System (SHS), in Cortez, Colorado, contacted Community Hospital Corporation (CHC) early in 2018, the hospital had violated various bond covenants associated with its $30 million expansion and renovation project.
 In fact, the organization had failed to meet the 80 days-cash-on-hand requirements for four consecutive quarters.
-This violation triggered technical default, which could have led to hospital bankruptcy
+This violation triggered technical default, which could have led to hospital bankruptcy and closure.

 Lenders concerned with the financial situation communicated with the board directly and required an outside consulting firm to evaluate the situation and develop a plan of action.

 The hospital never missed a bond payment, and all requirements of the forbearance agreement were met far ahead of deadlines.
 Current Chief Financial Officer Rick Shrader acknowledged that federal CARES Act funding 2020 to 2021 helped SHS weather the pandemic.

 Unfortunately, the financial crisis SHS experienced was not uncommon.
 Community hospitals across the country face serious financial distress.
 In fact, 181 rural hospitals have closed since January 2005 (138 closures since 2010; see North Carolina Rural Health Research Program).

 There are several reasons SHS was able to turn around performance quickly.
 The first is immediate action by SHS board members after receiving the serious news in 2018.
 First, they removed the administrative team.
 Next, they engaged CHC Consulting to develop a plan to turn around the hospital.

 “During our first conversation, we immediately realized this was a facility in crisis,” said Craig Sims, CHC Senior Vice President of Hospital Operations.
 “With the change in leadership, rumors were swirling.
 Employees were wondering about their paychecks.”